 The 18th Clause of the Contract may at first sight appear inconsistent with my interpretation of it.
-That Clause provides that "the obligations of the Governor and Company under the Contract are to be correlative and dependent, the fulfilment of the obligations of the Governor being dependent upon the fulfilment of the obligations of the Company, and vice versû."
-And it might therefore be contended that as the performance of the scheduled conditions which relate to construction of the Railway is an obligation of the Company, the duty of the Government to pay the guaranteed interest does not arise until that obligation has been fulfilled.
+That Clause provides that "the obligations of the Governor and Company under the Contract are to be correlative and dependent, the fulfilment of the obligations of the Governor being dependent upon the fulfilment of the obligations of the Company, and vice versa."
+And it might therefore be contended that as the performance of the scheduled conditions which relate to construction of the Railway is an obligation has been fulfilled.
 But if that were so, then supposing the Railway to have been properly constructed and maintained, and the Government through some oversight to neglect the payment of interest accrued, the Company by parity of reasoning would be meanwhile absolved from its obligations as to the amount of fares and tolls, the rate of speed, the carriage of mails, and even the running of any trains at all.
 Such a conclusion would be absurd; and if the Clause could have no other meaning it might be rejected as repugnant to the intention of the parties, which is to be collected from the whole instrument, and not from any particular part of it.
 (Stavers v.
 Curling, 3.
 Bing., N.C.
 355. 368; Boone v.
 Eyre, 1 Wms. on Saunders 553, edit.
 1871; Ellen v.
 Topp; Graves v.
 Legg; M'Andrew v.
 Chapple, ubi sup.; Newson v.
 Smythies, 28 L.J.
 N.S.
 Exch.
 97.)
 But, in my opinion, the 18th Clause merely governs the order of time in which corresponding obligations are to be performed.
 Where, from the nature of the case, although not so expressed, one ought to precede the other, the performance of the latter is excused until the first is performed.
-For illustration, the Company is bound by Clause 10 to provide vouchers and other evidence of its payments when required, and by Clause 11 to permit its books and accounts to be examined for the purpose of checking the abstract of receipts and expenditure to be furnished unde
+For illustration, the Company is bound by Clause 10 to provide vouchers and other evidence of its payments when required, and by Clause 11 to permit its books and accounts to be examined for the purpose of checking the abstract of receipts and expenditure to be furnished under Clause 8.
+The Government is bound to pay the guaranteed interest for the current quarter within 14 days a